Pam

 Currently, I have 7 of their charge cards and 4 credit cards.
 I would like to get the American Express Hilton Aspire Credit Card and should be approved for that card according to their rules.
 I also find their cards easy to be approved for unless you are in “pop-up jail”.

 Luckily I have never had this problem but Alex and Jess both have.
-Pop-up jail is when you try to apply for an American Express credit card and a pop-up shows up that says if you continue with the application you will not get the bonus.
+Pop-up jail is when you try to apply for an American Express credit card, and a pop-up shows up that says if you continue with the application, you will not get the bonus.
 This is often given because you have too many of their cards or are not using the cards you have.
 For Alex, it was because she was not using the credit card from American Express she already had.
 She took it out of her proverbial sock drawer and has been using it on a regular basis, and she was recently able to get out of pop-up jail.

 Recently, I decided to cancel my American Express Green Credit Card because I was not using it and didn’t want to pay the annual fee.
-I thought it had been a year since I applied for it but didn’t double-check.
+I thought it had been a year since I applied for it, but I didn’t double-check.
 I got on a chat and said that I was going to cancel.
-No retention offer was offered and they did tell me I would lose the 50,000 Membership Rewards I had been given if I did this because it hadn’t been a full year.
+No retention offer was offered, and they did tell me I would lose the 50,000 Membership Rewards I had been given if I did this because it hadn’t been a full year.
 Obviously, I changed my mind and did it later.

 Citi has cards that offer ThankYou points, another great transferable point option.
 They also have cards that offer American Airlines miles.